"There are moments that the words don't reach. There is suffering too terrible to name.

 Be accurate and yet reduce the fear of danger.

 It can help to choose language that feels authentic to you and helps kids understand that bad things happen in the world, but that they, themselves, are not in immediate or direct danger.
 In other words, a supportive response combines an explanation like the one above with some reassurance.
-Even though, much as we would love to, we can't promise our kids total safety, we can share how rare this is and express our confidence that they are safe.
+Even though, much as we would love to, we can't promise our kids total safety, we can share how rare this is and express our confidence that they and our neighborhood are safe.
 For example you could say something like:

 Focus on the helpers.

 Mister Rogers taught us that, in times of crisis, we can look for the helpers to find hope and take comfort in realizing that there are caring people who are making a difference.
 “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
 You will always find people who are helping,’” he famously said.
-Every day, in the midst of COVID-19, superheroes take on tremendous risk to themselves in the service of others and the greater good—amazing.
+Every day, superheroes take on tremendous risk to themselves in the service of others and the greater good—amazing.

 We can take seeing the helpers even a step further by helping ourselves—either directly (that is, help with the issue that is surfacing in the news) or by just doing something that helps others in our community.